-- 15 (Conditional) If the PostgreSQL database has been upgraded to a major version (for example, 8.0 to 9.0 or 9.0 to 9.1), clear the old PostgreSQL files from the PostgreSQL database.
-For information about whether the PostgreSQL database was upgraded, see the Sentinel Release Notes. - 15a Switch to novell user.
+- 13 Clear your web browser cache to view the latest Sentinel version. - 14 (Conditional) If the PostgreSQL database has been upgraded to a major version (for example, 8.0 to 9.0 or 9.0 to 9.1), clear the old PostgreSQL files from the PostgreSQL database.
+For information about whether the PostgreSQL database was upgraded, see the Sentinel Release Notes. - 14a Switch to novell user.